FirstFeet/MDFiles/Docker.md

     Project 1 - Update mysql database version with data Project 2 - Update files in nginx server
     TO CHECK AND CONFIRM: Volumes transfer file from contai ner to local and Bind do it vice a versa.
-Docker Compose
+Docker Repository
-    Role- Single command for image building and container creation compose-build - docker compose build
-    compose-up  - dockler compose up - will download all the images required for the container and start the containers. -d is used to run in detached mode. -f to provide filename compose-down - docker compose down
-    docker compose version
-    docker compose --help
-    docker compose cp
-    docker compose push
-    docker compose logs [Service name]
-        --tail=10
-        -- follow
-    execute Application in docker compose
-    View container logs
-    Shell into container
-        docker compose exec [container] bin/bash
-    Yaml files
-        YAML Section tags
-        container_name
-        Services
-        Volumes
-        Environment Variable
-        Networks
-        Ports
-        Commands
-        Build
-        Image
-        depends_on
-        If we have multiple dockerfile it is manditory to have the dockerfile name Docker Repository
 Docker Registery